Where Some Ideas Are Stranger Than Others...

 Mama, also known as Evrope Adams dearly wished she could put Jed on hold and gift the damned truck driver with two and a half ears full of her best invective.
 But payphones didn't lend themselves to that.
 She peered through the grungy little window in the phonebooth door, and watched her daughter Myrrhine patiently round up her children, convincing them to get back up on the cart with promises of apples and hot tea very soon.
 All of their worldly possessions, including a certain physicist's dowry were packed on that cart.

 The soldiers had come three days ago, press-ganging every man and boy twelve or over they could find.
-All of the men in Evrope's corner of the far-flung Adams family was already in service, but the soldiers had bashed in the door and torn the house apart anyway.
+All of the men in Evrope's corner of the far-flung Adams family were already in service, but the soldiers had bashed in the door and torn the house apart anyway.
 The same night, heedless of the news which declared no one was at war, and no one was going to be, they watched airplanes fly over from Bulgaria, all marked with the unmistakable insignia of the Blue army.

 They were packed and on the road before dawn.
 The sound of the bombs and the plumes of smoke were sensible a bare hour later.